3 Days Holiday in Köln and Düsseldorf, Germany

 Since we had little time, we just took a guided tour of the palace.
-However, if you have more time and want to visit the palace, the museums, and the park, it can take more than half a day.
+However, visiting the palace, museums, and the park can take more than half a day.
 Also, if you travel from Düsseldorf city centre to the palace by public transport, you can account for roughly 2 hours of travelling to and fro.
-That can make visiting the Schloss a full-day activity.
+That can make visiting the palace a full-day activity.
 So, consider all these before planning your trip to Benrath Palace.

 After the palace visit, there was just enough time left to pick up the luggage that we had left at the hotel locker room and head for Düsseldorf Hauptbahnhof to catch our train to Frankfurt Fernbahnhof.
 From Frankfurt Fernbahnhof, we took the der Airliner to reach Darmstadt.

 We booked individual tickets to all the museums and other sites.
 However, if you are in Düsseldorf for a day, you can also buy the Düsseldorf card, which includes all the museums and public transport for 24 hours.

 See more pictures from these two lovely cities here.

 To read more about our holidays, check the Holidays page of my blog.